 The investment in fixed income securities includes investments in government bonds, credit bonds, emerging market bonds, high yield bonds and covered bonds.
 For equity markets, the Sub-Fund may invest worldwide and without limitations about market capitalisation, sector or style.
-The main focus will however be on European equities and companies with large capitalisations.
 The Sub-Fund may invest without limitation in both developed and emerging markets.